farirpgs/fari-app/lib/srds/fate-core.md

 So in the case above, you could buy an Average (+1) skill, promote one of your Average skills to a Fair (+2), then bump the original skill up to Good (+3).
 That would take three significant or major milestones to do.
 Or, you could wait, bank up three skill points, buy a new skill at Fair (+2), then bump the original skill up to Good (+3).
 It just depends on whether you want to put new stuff on your sheet or not in the interim.

-{example}

-Zird gets a significant milestone after the end of a scenario.
+> Zird gets a significant milestone after the end of a scenario.
 He gains an additional skill point.
+>

-Ryan looks at his character sheet, and decides he wants to take his Notice up from Fair (+2) to Good (+3).
+> Ryan looks at his character sheet, and decides he wants to take his Notice up from Fair (+2) to Good (+3).
 He knows that’s going to screw him up with the rules, though, so instead, he decides to take Resources at Average (+1)—the PCs have been on a few lucrative adventures lately, and he figures that’s his opportunity to create a sense of stable wealth.
+>

-If he waits two more milestones, he’ll be able to put one of his Average skills at Fair (+2), and then bump his Notice up to Good (+3) like he originally wanted.
+> If he waits two more milestones, he’ll be able to put one of his Average skills at Fair (+2), and then bump his Notice up to Good (+3) like he originally wanted.
+>

-He also has the opportunity to take one of the benefits from a minor milestone.
+> He also has the opportunity to take one of the benefits from a minor milestone.
 He has been in a lot of fights this game so far, and feels like his Not the Face! is getting old, considering the number of times his character has been hit in the face.
 He replaces it with Hit Me, and There Will Be Consequences, to reflect his changing attitude about the violence he encounters.

-GMs, strictly enforcing how the skills work can be a pain in the ass sometimes.
+> GMs, strictly enforcing how the skills work can be a pain in the ass sometimes.
 If you and the players really want to be able to upgrade a certain skill in a way that breaks the rules now, simply ask that the player spend the next few milestones “correcting” their skill spread, rather than making them wait.
 It’s okay.
 We won’t come after you.

 You might notice that this means that the further you get up the ladder, the harder it is to quickly advance your skills.
 This is intentional—no one is going to be able to get to the point where they’re awesome at everything, all the time.
 That’s boring.